WeChat Ban Blocked by Federal Judge in Ruling Against Trump Administration -- 2nd Update | MarketScreener

 "WeChat is effectively the only means of communication for many in the community, not only because China bans other apps, but also because Chinese speakers with limited English proficiency have no options other than WeChat," she said in the order.

-The mobile app, which has 19 million regular users in the U.S. and more than 1.2 billion users world-wide, enables users to send messages, make phone calls, transfer money.
-It also functions as a social-media platform, and is widely used by companies in China -- including U.S. companies operating there -- for business communications and marketing.
+The mobile app, which has 19 million regular users in the U.S. and more than 1.2 billion users world-wide, enables users to send messages, make phone calls and transfer money.
+It also functions as a social-media platform and is widely used by companies in China -- including U.S. companies operating there -- for business communications and marketing.

 The Trump administration contends that the data that WeChat collects from U.S. users could be shared with the Chinese government.
 The company disagrees, saying it "incorporates the highest standards of user privacy and data security."